HomeSite Map

 I want a...

 The first verse is an even sixteen measures long and begins with Ringo's cymbal crash on the downbeat of the first measure.
 He then begins his effective plodding ska drum rhythm that continues throughout the verse, which shows him alternating between a slightly open hi-hat and snare drum beat.
 He deviates from this only on the seventh, ninth and eleventh measures where he rolls simultaneously on the snare and hi-hat, which he opens wider before hitting a crash cymbal on the downbeat of each following measure.
-George sings single-tracked throughout while performing his lead guitar riffs in the two open spaces in the first eight measures of the verse where he isn't singing.
-He then plays rhythm guitar for the second half of the verse, namely measures nine through sixteen.
-Paul continues his piano and bass patterns throughout the verse, which alter appropriately through the chord changes.
+George sings single-tracked throughout while Paul and George's double-tracked lead guitar riffs are placed in the two open spaces in the first eight measures of the verse where he isn't singing.
+Paul then plays rhythm guitar for the second half of the verse, namely measures nine through sixteen.
+George continues his piano while Paul maintains his bass patterns throughout the verse, which alter appropriately through the chord changes.

 The second verse is virtually identical in instrumentation to the first, although two additional measures are added at the beginning to act as a buffer between the two verses.
-This makes for an eighteen measure verse this time around, the first two measures being filled with George's lead guitar riff.
+This makes for an eighteen measure verse this time around, the first two measures being filled with the double-tracked guitar riff.
 One additional element in this verse is George's overdubbed Hammond organ, which appears in the latter half of the verse, starting in measure eleven.
-In the eighteenth and final measure, we detect Ringo transistioning from his ska drum pattern to the standard 4/4 beat that he plays in the bridge that follows.
+In the eighteenth and final measure, we detect Ringo transistioning from his ska drum pattern to the "shuffle" beat that he plays in the bridge that follows.

-The bridge is twelve measures long and is highlighted by Paul and George performing bass and guitar overdubs playing the same rising and falling melody pattern in unison throughout.
-The ska rhythm of the verse is entirely abandoned for the bridge in favor of a standard rock beat, Ringo riding on a closed hi-hat for its entirety until the twelfth measure where he performs a drum fill to usher in the instrumental verse that follows.
+The bridge is twelve measures long and is highlighted by Paul performing bass and guitar overdubs playing the same ascending-and-descending melody pattern in unison throughout.
+The ska rhythm of the verse is entirely abandoned for the bridge in favor of a "shuffle beat," Ringo riding on a closed hi-hat for its entirety until the twelfth measure where he performs a drum fill to usher in the instrumental verse that follows.
 John, Paul and George chime in with George's lead vocal for the first time in measures three and four on the lyric “wearing rings on every finger” and then, after George sings lead on the following line, the other Beatles harmonize for the remainder of the bridge.
-With Paul's piano rolling on in the background, George's overdubbed organ becomes apparent in measure seven and continues to swell in volume for the rest of the bridge, creating an appropriate climax along with Paul's final exclamation “Hey!
+With George's piano rolling on in the background, his overdubbed organ becomes apparent in measure seven and continues to swell in volume for the rest of the bridge, creating an appropriate climax along with Paul's final exclamation “Hey!

 Next comes the instrumental verse which, like the first, is sixteen measures long.
-The ska rhythm returns with great force with George repeating his sliding guitar riff four times within the first eight measures.
-Paul spices up his piano rhythm by interjecting triplet-like jabs among the ska pattern while he moves along nicely on overdubbed bass.
+The ska rhythm returns with great force with Paul and George repeating their sliding guitar riff four times within the first eight measures.
+George spices up his piano rhythm by interjecting triplet-like jabs among the ska pattern while Paul moves along nicely on overdubbed bass.
 George is also present on organ, playing a rhythmic pattern for the first eight measures and then holding out full chords for the remainder of the verse.
-Measures nine through sixteen feature a searing lead guitar solo from George while Ringo's third drum fill in measure twelve is impressively executed in a sycopated triplet-like fashion similar to what Paul had previously been performing on piano earlier in this verse.
+Measures nine through sixteen feature a searing lead guitar solo from George while Ringo's third drum fill in measure twelve is impressively executed in a sycopated triplet-like fashion similar to what George had previously been performing on piano earlier in this verse.

 The second bridge that follows is a virtual repeat of the first bridge but with different lyrics.
 One noticeable difference, however, is George's held out organ chords which are heard throughout the entire eight measures this time around.
 Paul utters a similar “Hey!” at the end of this bridge as well, followed up by yet another subdued “hey” just afterward in the first measure of the fourth verse that follows.

 The conclusion comprises the band vamping on the the song's main riff for twenty measures before it fades away.
 The instrumentation is identical with what has been heard in previous verses with some additional surprises along the way.
-George repeats his sliding guitar riff for the first eight measures and then switches to a bass heavy drone for the remainder of the song, this appearing to be double-tracked for a noticeable fullness, especially when Paul's bass joins in.
-George's organ work is very forward in the mix here, nearly drowning out Paul's piano from the rhythm track, while Ringo's drums continue their ska pattern with assorted drum fills scattered throughout.
+Paul and George repeat their sliding guitar riffs for the first eight measures and then switch to a bass heavy drone for the remainder of the song, this appearing to be double-tracked to create a noticeable fullness, especially when Paul's bass joins in.
+George's organ work is very forward in the mix here, nearly drowning out his piano from the rhythm track, while Ringo's drums continue their ska pattern with assorted drum fills scattered throughout.

 For those who assert that The Beatles were so fragmented during their final couple of years that they were dreading being in the studio together at all, there is absolutely no evidence of this on “Old Brown Shoe.”
-This full band performance, including John despite his guitar part being wiped, displays all four of them having an enjoyable time.
-All three singers give in to joyful shouts during their vocal tracks, Ringo's drums are steady, exuberent and flawless, and Paul's piano and bass work shows he was putting his all into the session.
-George, of course, is in his element, putting in great performances on rhythm guitar and organ, not to mention his vibrant guitar solo which has a commanding presence.
+This full band recording, including John despite his alleged guitar part being wiped, displays all four of them having an enjoyable time.
+All three singers give in to joyful shouts during their vocal tracks, Ringo's drums are steady, exuberent and flawless, and Paul's bass work shows he was putting his all into the session.
+George, of course, is in his element, putting in great performances on piano and organ, not to mention his vibrant guitar solo that has a commanding presence.
 “Old Brown Shoe” stands tall among the later Beatles' rockers.

 American Releases